Jellyfin Forum

 1. Open File Station.

-2. In the "docker" folder, create a folder named "jellyfin" (note: you can chose where to save this, you're not forced to store this in "docker").
+2. In the "docker" folder, create a folder named "jellyfin" (note: you can choose where to save this, you're not forced to store this in "docker").

 3. In the "jellyfin" folder, create two folders: "cache" & "config".